c-blake/lc/README.md

 (or see [a bigger example](https://htmlpreview.github.io/?https://raw.githubusercontent.com/c-blake/lc/master/screenshots/src-linux-script/progression.html) )

 There are similar `-U`, `-G`, `-M` for user user names, group names, and symlink targets.
-While shells will not auto-expand user/group names, you can change the separator to the empty string to save terminal columns as in `-U4,,,` and have a little `grep <PASTE> /etc/passwd` helper.
-Auto modes are not yet available for symlink targets since when they matter most they are a bit expensive (requiring minimizing patterns over whole directories for each path component).
+While shells will not expand `*` in user/group names, you can change the separator to something else or even the empty string to save terminal columns as in `-U4,,,` and have a little `grep <PASTE> /etc/passwd` helper.
+Auto modes are not yet available for symlink targets since when they matter most they are a bit expensive (requiring minimizing patterns over whole directories for every path component).

 In many little ways, `lc` tries hard to let you manage terminal real estate, targeting max information per row, while staying within an easy to visually parse table format.
 Features along these lines are terse 4 column octal permission codes, rounding to 3-column file ages, 4 column file sizes.
 If it succeeds too well you can have fewer, more spaced columns out more with `lc -n4` or something.
-If it succeeds too poorly, you can use `-m` or drop format fields *or* if you can/want to rename or move files then `lc -w5 -W$((COLUMNS+10))` shows the widest 5 files in each output column (that'd eg. give you more output cols with 10 more terminal cols, say).
+If it succeeds too poorly, you can use `-m`, drop format fields *or* identify the most effective rename targets with `lc -w5 -W$((COLUMNS+10))` which shows the widest 5 files in each output column (formatted as if you had 10 more terminal cols).
 A hard-to-advocate-but-possible way to save space is `lc -oL`.
 Try it.  { I suspect this minimizes rows within a table constraint, but the proof is too small to fit in the margin. ;-)  Maybe some 2D bin packing expert can weigh in with a counter example. }

-In the other direction, `lc` supports informational bonuses like ns-resolution file timestamps with `%1..%9` extensions to the `strftime` format language for fractions of a second to that many places as per your discretion, rate of disk utilization (`512*st_blocks/st_size` or allocation/addressable file bytes), as well as newer Linux `statx` attributes and birth times.
+In the other direction, `lc` supports informational bonuses like ns-resolution file timestamps with `%1..%9` extensions to the `strftime` format language for fractions of a second to that many places as per your discretion, rate of disk utilization (`512*st_blocks/st_size` = allocated/addressable file bytes), as well as newer Linux `statx` attributes and birth times.

 `lc` also comes with boolean logic combiners for file kind tests, quite a few built-in tests, and is also extensible for totally user-defined tests.
 It also